vanillaSlice/the-mono/learning/development/the-pragmatic-programmer/README.md

 * Delegate to services: "has a" trumps "is a"
 * Use mixins to share functionality
 * Parameterise your app using external configuration

+## Chapter Six: Concurrency

+* Analyse workflow to improve concurrency
+* Shared state is incorrect state
+* Random failures are often concurrency issues
+* Use actors for concurrency without shared state
+* Use blackboards to coordinate workflow